Chloe Treacher

 Which model Overwater bass do you play?

 It’s a white J4 series with a tortoiseshell scratch plate.
-It’s got a 33″ neck and an undersized body which is why I’ve named it “Frodo” as an old teacher of mine once commented it was built to match my hobbit like dimensions.
-It has J-Retro East pick ups which sound lovely and zingy and I have Elixir strings on it.
+It has a 33″ neck and an undersized body, so I’ve named it “Frodo” as an old teacher once commented it was built to match my hobbit-like dimensions.
+It has J-Retro East pick-ups, which sound lovely and zingy, and I have Elixir strings on it.
 It looks and sounds wonderfully shiny!

 Why do you choose to play Overwater basses?

 They are beautifully crafted instruments made by some of the nicest humans on the planet!
-As instruments they do everything you need them too and without fuss.
-Chris and the team have looked after me so well right from the word go and really listened to what I needed from the instrument they were going to make me.
+As instruments, they do everything you need them to and without fuss.
+Chris and the team have looked after me so well from the word go and listened to what I needed from the instrument they would make me.
 It’s a real honour to be surrounded and supported by understanding individuals who happen to be incredibly talented at what they do!

 How long have you owned an Overwater bass?